databendlabs/databend-docs/docs/guides/40-load-data/05-continuous-data-pipelines/00-pipeline.md

 ## Activating or Deactivating a Pipeline

 Once created successfully, a pipeline is activated by default.
-The pipeline will periodically detect your file changes on Amazon S3 and automatically load them into the table in Databend Cloud until you deactivate it.
+The pipeline will periodically detect the file changes on your object storage and automatically load them into the table in Databend Cloud until you deactivate it.

 To deactivate a pipeline, go to the **Pipeline** tab and toggle the **Active** button.

 ![Alt text](@site/static/img/documents/loading-data/pipeline-4.png)